indusworks-io/dppl_mes/frontend/src/development/Devemploment.md

 ## Include Downtime Duration Card in Job Card Page:
 Now we need to work on updating Job Card Page in frontend i.e. JobCard.vue path: dppl_mes/frontend/src/pages/JobCard.vue Add a card called Downtime Information where we show total duration of all the downtimes associated with that Job Card in Hours, Minutes and Seconds.

+## Update App Icons in PWA
+I have generated PWA Icons and put them as following:
+- icons.json path: dppl_mes/frontend/public/icons.json
+- android images folder path: dppl_mes/frontend/public/android
+- iOs images folder path: dppl_mes/frontend/public/ios
+Please update icons section in the PWA part in vite.config.json path: dppl_mes/frontend/vite.config.js
+Note: remove the old icons

+## Update Navbar
+In the Navar Component path: dppl_mes/frontend/src/components/NavBar.vue I want to show only brand image on the left side path: dppl_mes/frontend/public/soundseal-logo.png
+Also, remove the Title Property from it and all the places it is being passsed around.
+On clicking the image we should come to the main page of the app

+## Add Logout Functionality
+Currently there is no way for the user to logout from the application.
+In the Navbar add a logout Icon on the right side.
+If the user clicks on it then log him out and take them to /login or /login?redirect-to=/frontend

+## Map Overlay Update
+We need to make data pattern same/similar across the app:
+In the Map overlay functionality in the FactoryFloorMap.vue path: dppl_mes/frontend/src/components/FactoryFloorMap.vue we need to make following changes:
+1. If No Job Running then show in Performance section show 'N/A'
+2. If Job is 'In Progress' and run_rate_indicator is 0 then show 'Behind Schedule' In Red Color
+3. If Job is 'In Progress' and run_rate_indicator is 1 then show 'On Schedule' In Green Color
+4. Show a Balance Quantity
+5. Show Completion %

+Similarly add the following in MachineCard.vue path: dppl_mes/frontend/src/components/MachineCard.vue
+1. Balance Quantity
+2. Completion %

+Similarly add the following in Machine.vue Active Job Section path: dppl_mes/frontend/src/pages/Machine.vue:
+1. Completion %
+2. If Job is 'In Progress' and run_rate_indicator is 0 then show 'Behind Schedule' In Red Color
+3. If Job is 'In Progress' and run_rate_indicator is 1 then show 'On Schedule' In Green Color

+## Load More Job Cards & Downtime Logs
+Currently we are getting 50 records from the backend for Job Cards & Downtime Logs.
+But there is no option to load more records.
+Ideally at the end of the list there should be some option to load more records.
+Please functionality that allows a user to load more Job Cards & Downtime Logs if they exisit else show him text 'No More Records found'
+Create a Plan Before Changing the Code